Jesus, son of David, son of God. 1:1-7

-When I was a young assistant minister in my first parish appointment, I got to know a most amazing old believer.
+When I was a young assistant minister in my first appointment, I got to know an amazing old believer.
 He was affectionately called Pop.
 In his younger days he worked as a street evangelist.
 There is nothing more difficult than preaching the gospel to people on a busy sidewalk.
 I have spent my life hiding in a pulpit, but to stand on a milk crate at the corner of a busy city street is something else.
 Of course, his passion for the gospel never waned.
-When we first met he took me aside and explained the way of salvation, just in case I had missed it at theological college.
+When we first met he took me aside and explained to me the way of salvation, just in case I had missed it at theological college.
 What passion for the gospel!
 They all knew him around the district.
 Even the most mundane remark about the weather or something else, gave Pop an evangelistic opportunity.
 The gospel came into every conversation.

 1. Outline the summary of the gospel presented in this passage.

-2. Does this summary need to be contextualized for our generation, and if so, how would you "adjust" it?
+2. Does this summary need to be contextualized for our generation, and if so, how would you adjust it?

 Index of studies: Resource library